nschonni/healthvault-docs/healthvault/concepts/connectivity/web-connectivity.md

 -   change option selections if your application has one or more optional authorization rules

-For more information, see the APPAUTH redirect target of the <a href="shell-redirect-interface.md" id="PageContent_14079_4">Shell Redirect Interface</a>.
+For more information, see the APPAUTH redirect target of the <a href="shell-redirect-interface" id="PageContent_14079_4">Shell Redirect Interface</a>.

 Application-initiated account and record creation
 -------------------------------------------------